foobacca/ood-rules/notes.md

 - refactor the utils class

-Refactoring: "make the change easy (that might be hard) then make the easy change" Martin Fowler
+Refactoring: "make the change easy (that might be hard) then make the easy change" Kent Beck

 ## END OF TALK